Stockflare/reuters/README.md

 This gem will only work if you have been provided with valid credentials by Reuters.
 See below for more information about configuring your login credentials.

+A dependency on Ruby >= 2.0.0 is also required, due to an issue with SSL Certificates with the Reuter' API in earlier versions.

 ## Installation

 Add this line to your application's Gemfile: